 Patients with blood cancers who undergo allogeneic hematopoietic cell transplantation (allo-HCT) are typically hospitalized for several weeks while they receive chemotherapy, sometimes irradiation, and antibiotics.
 During this time, they exhibit drastic changes in nutritional intake (34–36) as well as severe microbiome injury (4, 37) characterized by a loss of a-diversity and expansion of facultative anaerobe pathobionts.
 These microbiome shifts are associated with adverse clinical outcomes including bloodstream infections, graft-vs-host disease, and mortality in these patients (37–40).
-Antibiotics (4, 20, 41, 42) and intestinal inflammation induced by chemotherapy and irradiation (39, 43) drive microbiome injury; here, we hypothesize that alterations in nutrition also contribute to the dynamics of microbiome dysbiosis.
-That these nutritional and microbiome perturbations are observed while patients are hospitalized for several weeks facilitates high-temporal-frequency collection of specimens and high-precision dietary intake data.
-This precise data alongside major external perturbations akin to natural experiments can enable causal-inference approaches (2, 44).
+Antibiotics (4, 20, 41, 42) and intestinal inflammation induced by chemotherapy and irradiation (39, 43) drive microbiome injury; However, whether alterations in nutrition also contribute to the dynamics of microbiome dysbiosis is thus far unclear.
+That these nutritional and microbiome perturbations are observed while patients are hospitalized for several weeks facilitates high-temporal-frequency collection of specimens and high-precision dietary intake recording/data collection.
+These precise data alongside major external perturbations akin to natural experiments can enable causal-inference approaches (2, 44).

 Thus, we here hypothesize that the effect of diet on microbiome composition can be quantified in the perturbed microbiome of HCT patients to reveal mechanistic insights into diet-inducible microbiome modulation.
 For this, we collected daily real-time dietary intake data from 173 allo-HCT recipients, paired with longitudinally collected fecal samples.
-We profiled fecal microbiome compositions and revealed an exacerbation by sweets intake during antibiotic induced microbiome alpha diversity loss, and we validated our findings in a murine model of post-antibiotic Enterococcus expansion.
+We profiled fecal microbiome compositions and revealed an exacerbation by intake of sweets and simple carbohydrates (sugars) during antibiotic-induced microbiome a-diversity loss, and we validated our findings in a murine model of post-antibiotic Enterococcus expansion.

 Results:

-We recorded the precise intake of food items consumed during 9,419 meals (Fig. 1A) consumed by 173 patients with blood cancers treated with allo-HCT between 2017-2022 (Table 1).
-We also profiled 1,009 stool samples (median 5 samples per patient, Fig. 1A, S1) by 16S rRNA gene sequencing.
+We recorded the precise intake of food items consumed during 9,419 meals (Fig. 1A) by 173 patients with blood cancers treated with allo-HCT between 2017-2022 (Table 1).
+Alongside, we also profiled 1,009 stool samples (median 5 samples per patient, Fig. 1A, S1) by 16S rRNA gene sequencing.
 We mapped meal records to a hierarchical food nomenclature (Food and Nutrient Database for Dietary Studies, FNDDS) that classifies foods into nested categories (45).
 A food taxonomy constructed from these categories (Fig. 1B) facilitated analysis of specific food types at various hierarchical aggregation levels as well as the application of metrics from ecology to summarize nutritional intake data (11).

 HCT begins with an intensive course of chemotherapy that is intended to eliminate neoplastic cells and clear a niche for the transplanted graft.
-These conditioning regimens can also cause painful mouth and throat lesions (mucositis), nausea, and poor appetite.
-Consequently, patients often have a poor diet and lose weight, during period of increased caloric needs (46, 47).
+These conditioning regimens can also cause painful mouth and throat lesions (mucositis), nausea, generalized malaise, and poor appetite.
+Consequently, patients often have a poor diet and lose weight, during periods of increased caloric needs (46, 47).
 These symptoms often persist until the graft is established in the bone marrow (engraftment) and produces new neutrophils—observed in this cohort after a median of 12 days (range 8-37).
 The severe degree of nutritional perturbation is underscored by the observation that 15 patients had such low dietary intake that they required nutrition support, either via intravenous infusion (total parenteral nutrition, TPN, n = 23 for a median of 11 days, range 2-63) or a nasogastric tube (enteral nutrition, EN, n = 5 for a median of 76 days, range 5-156).
-Moreover, the most frequently consumed single food item across all recorded meals were “fruit smoothies” (Fig. 1B), presumably due to the simplicity of their consumption and the clinical practice pattern of recommending them, along with liquid nutrition supplements (e.g., Boost, Ensure) in the setting of malnourishment and mucositis.
+Moreover, the most frequently consumed single food item across all recorded meals were “fruit smoothies” (Fig. 1B), presumably due to the simplicity of their consumption and the clinical practice pattern of recommending them, along with liquid nutrition supplements (e.g., Boost®, Ensure®) in the setting of malnourishment and mucositis.